moocarme/Music-Recommendation-System/README.md

 - based on popular songs - choose the top 500 most played songs
 - based on user-user similarity - choose songs that similar users listen to
 - based on item-item similarity - choose songs that similar because they have many common listeners

+Once a good strategy is found, custom recommendations are created based on metadata.
+For example, chillout playlists are created of recommended songs with low tempo.